lars-t-hansen/moz-sandbox/swat/MANUAL.md

    Early-out boolean operators.  and returns 0 or the value of the last Expr. or returns the first non-zero Expr, or 0.

-Trap       ::= (trap ReturnType)
+Trap       ::= (trap) | (trap Type)

    Triggers a wasm unreachable trap.
 The type must fit the context where the trap is used.
+If the type is omitted it is void.

-   TODO: Requiring the type is a hack.
+   TODO: Requiring the type is a hack; wasm has a more elegant solution with the unreachable type, we might adopt that.

 Builtin    ::= (Operator Expr ...)
 Operator   ::= Number-op | Int-op | Float-op | Conv-op